beaubaileyy/PythonForEverybody/README.md

 - We use a special character called the "newline" to indicate when a line ends
 - We represent it as \n in strings
 - Newline is still one character - not two

+**7.2 - Processing Files**
+-

+**File Handle as a Sequence**
+- A file handle open for read can be treated as a sequence of strings where each line in the file is a string in the sequence
+- We can use the for statement to iterate through a sequence
+- Remember - a sequence is an ordered set

+**Counting Lines in a File**
+- Open a file read-only
+- Use a for loop to read each line
+- Count the lines and print out the number of lines

+**Reading the *Whole* File**
+- We can read the whole file (newlines and all) into a single string
+  - Using .read()

+**Searching Through a File**
+- We can put an if statement in our for loop to only print lines that meet some criteria
+- We can strip the whitespace from the right-hand side of the string using rstrip() from the string library
+- the newline is considered "white space" and is stripped

+**Skipping with Continue**
+- We can conveniently skip a line by using the continue statement

+**Using in to Select Lines**
+- We can look for a string anywhere in a line as out selection criteria

 Chapter 8: ( hours)
 -